 No topical product will ‘fix’ hormonal acne.
 To clear it up you really need to get to the root of the problem – however, having a great basic regime in place will help to keep skin as healthy as possible.

 Cleansing is key.
 Our cream cleanser - Middlemist Seven - is a great start as it effectively cleanses without ever stripping the skin or disrupting the skin’s delicate oil and pH balance.
+If you're a fan of foam texture, try Phaze - our PHA-powered clarifying cleanser to gently exfoliate and lock in hydration.

 Sticking to an alcohol-free moisturizer like The Pioneer will also help keep skin comfortable and hydrated, without feeling heavy or blocking pores.